Police: 20-Foot Aluminum Handicapped Ramp Stolen From LI Home

 The ramp is valued at $3,800.

-Detectives ask anyone with information about this crime to contact Nassau County Crime Stoppers at 1-800-244-TIPS.
+Detectives ask anyone with information to contact Nassau County Crime Stoppers at 1-800-244-TIPS.
 All callers will remain anonymous.